 Goldman Sachs analysts led by Jan Hatzius cut their estimate for second-quarter gross domestic product growth to 1.1 percent from 1.3 percent yesterday.
 Fed Bank of Kansas City President Esther George said yesterday the U.S. economy probably won’t grow much faster than 2 percent in 2012.

-The U.S. is “approaching recession when measured by employment, retail sales, investment, and corporate profits,” Gross, who runs Pimco’s Total Return Fund, the world’s largest mutual fund (PTTRX), wrote on Twitter yesterday.
+The U.S. is “approaching recession when measured by employment, retail sales, investment, and corporate profits,” Gross, who runs Pimco’s Total Return Fund, the world’s largest mutual fund (PTTRX:US), wrote on Twitter yesterday.

 China, the largest foreign holder of Treasuries, increased its holdings of the debt for a second month in May amid gathering signs the U.S. economic recovery was loosing momentum, government data released today show.